-Among LVLM-driven generation-only methods, ArXivQA typifies this line of work, and its resulting SVQA dataset has been adopted in some follow-up studies~\cite{tong2024cambrian, dai2024nvlm, zhang2024beyond}.
+Among LVLM-based methods, ArXivQA typifies this line of work, and its resulting SVQA dataset has been adopted in some follow-up studies~\cite{tong2024cambrian, dai2024nvlm, zhang2024beyond}.
 However, our systematic analysis of its SVQA dataset reveals four recurring categories of erroneous QA pairs (detailed in \S~\ref{sec:motivation}).
-Collectively, these errors raise concerns about the reliability of LVLM-driven generation-only methods, highlighting potential risks of fine-tuning LVLMs on their synthesized SVQA datasets.
+Collectively, these errors raise concerns about the reliability of LVLM-based methods, highlighting potential risks of fine-tuning LVLMs on their synthesized SVQA datasets.

-Furthermore, we identify two primary factors underlying these erroneous QA pairs.
-Some directly arise from the LVLM's own deficiencies, consistent with recent findings that even state-of-the-art LVLMs may hallucinate visual content~\cite{bai2024hallucination}.
-Others stem from information asymmetry: essential figure-associated context (e.g., the purpose and symbol definitions of the figure) is missing from the model input, while the LVLM's broad prior knowledge may lead it to generate questions whose answers go beyond what the figure alone conveys.
-Our observations motivate two key directions for improving SVQA synthesis: First, an effective \emph{verification mechanism} is needed to identify and filter out erroneous QA pairs at scale.
-Second, \emph{leveraging figure-associated context} from the broader paper content can both improve generation quality and enable more reliable verification by mitigating information asymmetry.

-In this paper, we explore and unify the above two directions by proposing a verification-centric \emph{Generate-then-Verify} framework that first leverages figure-associated context for QA generation and then applies a series of verification steps for filtering.
-Our design builds on the key observation that, in peer-reviewed papers, figure-citing paragraphs are tightly aligned with their accompanying figures, providing a flexible yet reliable signal for factual grounding and some degree of intent alignment.
-In the first stage of our \emph{Generate-then-Verify} framework, these paragraphs are fed into an LVLM to generate QAs, mitigating figure-intent misalignment.
-Then cross-modal consistency checks and auxiliary filters are carefully designed to eliminate the remaining three error patterns, without requiring manual intervention.
+We trace these errors to two primary sources. (i)~\emph{Model-intrinsic hallucination}: LVLMs may fabricate visual evidence or trends that are not present in the figure, consistent with recent findings that even state-of-the-art LVLMs may hallucinate visual content~\cite{bai2024hallucination}. (ii)~\emph{Information asymmetry}: the QA generation model only sees the figure (or figure+caption), while the figure-citing paragraphs define symbols, experimental settings, and the intended takeaway.
+This mismatch causes the LVLM to over-rely on its prior knowledge, producing questions whose answers are not entailed by the visual evidence.
+These observations suggest two potential directions for improvement: (1) introducing verification mechanisms to detect and filter such hallucinations, and (2) incorporating figure-associated context to mitigate information asymmetry.